marsiitr/conveyor-belt-object-classifier/README.md

 4) Object is sorted into the appropriate bin (Green, Blue, or Trash).<br>

 -->Dev Instructions<br>
-1)To classify a custom colour update its color rannge in the given python code.<br>
+1)To classify a custom colour, update its color range in the given python code.<br>
 2)Adjust the servo motor angle accoeding to your project need.<br>
 --> Hardware Required:<br>